 This advice is good if you have the money, I will advise you to buy a Bugaboo pushchair.
 However, not all parents can spend that much on a pushchair especially when you have other things to buy.

-As I mentioned many times on my previous post manufactures of these pushchairs are always finding a way to produce pushchairs which have a lot of quality, but it gets more expensive.
+As I mentioned many times in my previous post manufacturers of these pushchairs are always finding a way to produce pushchairs which have a lot of quality, but it gets more expensive.

 There are lightweight pushchairs out there that you can afford and be able to use frequently.

 It’s not bad for you as a parent to want a quality pushchair that has a reasonable price.
 If you’re of course not going to use your pushchair frequently then buy a cheap one to save money.